 - Center for Biomedical Image and Information Processing (CBMI) at the HTW Berlin

-- Project Office Berlin of the German Research Center for Artificial Intelligence (DFKI)
+- German Research Center for Artificial Intelligence (DFKI)

 - Research and training at the Charité

 - Cooperation of the four Berlin Fraunhofer Institutes in the "Digital Networking" performance center